Population B · Just approved

 This means every piece of comparative information you need has to be obtained by calling each provider individually and asking the right questions.
 Most families don't know what the right questions are — so they ask general questions, get general answers, and choose based on whoever sounds most professional on the phone.

-The five questions below are the specific ones that give you comparable data.
+The six questions below are the specific ones that give you comparable data.
 Get the answers from at least three providers before making any decision.

 What questions should I ask every provider before deciding?

-Ask these five questions of every provider you consider.
+Ask these six questions of every provider you consider.
 Get answers in writing where possible — follow up any phone call with an email asking them to confirm what they said.

 1